 Life happens, and courts understand this.
-Child custody, child support and alimony orders can all be modified under certain circumstances.
-There is no amount of time that must pass before you request a modification, but the court does need to see that a significant and material change in your circumstances has occurred that was not anticipated or contemplated at the time of the Final Decree of Divorce.
+Child custody, child support, and alimony orders can all be modified under certain circumstances.
+There is no minimum amount of time that must pass before you request a modification, but the court does need to see that a significant and material change in your circumstances has occurred that was not anticipated or contemplated at the time of the Final Decree of Divorce.

 Any of the following events may qualify you to receive modified post-divorce orders:

 - Relocation of either parent

 - Increase or decrease in one parent’s income

 - Neglect or abuse of a minor child